pi22by7/In-Memoria/README.md

 **The key insight**: Instead of replacing your AI tools, In Memoria gives them the persistent memory they're missing.

+## Team Workflows

+In Memoria works great for individual developers and shines even brighter in team environments:

+🏗️ **Shared Codebase Understanding** - New team members get instant context about architectural decisions and coding patterns

+🔄 **Consistent AI Suggestions** - All team members get suggestions that match your team's established coding style

+📚 **Institutional Knowledge** - AI tools remember why certain decisions were made and how the codebase evolved

+🚀 **Faster Onboarding** - New developers can ask AI about the codebase and get context-aware, team-specific answers

+💡 **Knowledge Sharing** - Intelligence learned by one team member benefits the entire team's AI interactions

+**Team Setup:**
+- Run In Memoria on a shared development server or each developer's machine
+- Share intelligence exports for consistent AI behavior across the team
+- Use the same MCP configuration across team members' AI tools

 ## Command Reference

 ```bash